Companies that use Azure B2C

 The pain points reveal a clear pattern around modernization and security.
 Companies describe needing to migrate legacy Oracle systems to cloud-based platforms, enable seamless authentication for internal users and external users and contractors, and build solutions to elevate consumers trust in digital platforms.
 Multiple postings emphasize designing secure, cloud-native solutions aligned with real-world use cases and implementing robust IAM technologies and standards, ensuring compliance with policies and regulatory requirements.
 The focus is consistently on replacing outdated identity systems with scalable, customer-centric authentication experiences.

-👥 What types of companies is most likely to use Azure B2C?
+👥 What types of companies use Azure B2C?

 Company Characteristics